dylanpieper/samesies/README.md

 -   `@methods`: The similarity methods used in the analysis
 -   `@list_names`: Names of the input lists
 -   `@raw_values`: The original input values
+-   `@digits`: Number of decimal places for rounding results in output

 ## Credits